jqcorreia/tudo/README.md

 - [x] Prevent from starting multiple instances
 - [x] Create .config folder, need to check if this is cross platform
 - [x] Lua based configuration (very early but promising)
+- [ ] !
+Migrate to mlua, due to serde support
 - [ ] Mouse coords translation to local component coords and list item click
 - [ ] Get system default font, maybe
 - [ ] Prompt window available to actions